 Continuing our highly engaging communication process through more than 859 school districts in Illinois, we helped facilitate teachers entering 21 different master’s degree programs and 9 different doctoral strands.

-Concordia University Chicago (CUC) is the leading provider of the Illinois Principal Prep Program, and through partnership with KTA can offer this program on over 200 zoom information meetings during the pandemic.
+Concordia University Chicago (CUC) is the leading provider of the Illinois Principal Prep Program, and through a partnership with KTA can offer this program on over 200 zoom information meetings during the pandemic.
 KTA’s deep school district relationships allow it to get close to teachers who are interested in furthering their education and careers.

 Our Southern California partner, Concordia University Irvine (CUI) has a long-standing relationship with the Association of California School Administrators (ACSA).
 KTA helps future administrators, not only with the steps they need to enroll in the Administrative Licensure Program, but also helps them obtain their free membership in the association.
 This gives our partner program a competitive advantage over similar programs in the very competitive Los Angeles and Orange County market.